Ahmed-Arafat10/Git/Git.md

 ------------------------------------------------------------

-- What I want to do now is make sure my feature will jive with any new changes from remote master OR i just want the changes from master as i will continue orikind based on them so i want to ahve them in my feature branch.
+- What I want to do now is make sure my feature will jive with any new changes from remote master OR i just want the changes from master as I will continue working based on them so I want to have them in my feature branch.
 To do this, I’ll checkout {Switch To} my feature branch and rebase against my local master.
 This will re-anchor my branch against the latest changes I just pulled from remote master.
 Additionally at this point, Git will let me know if I have any conflicts and I can take care of them on my branch